edibotopic/stokes-law/README.md

 - Homogenisation is used to reduce the size of oil droplets in beverages and thereby decrease their flotation speed
 - Thickeners are added to salad dressings to increase viscosity and slow the sedimentation of herbs and spices

-In analytical science, re-arranging the Stoke's Law equation allows for estimation  of particle size or viscosity based on sedimentation data.
+In analytical science, re-arranging the Stokes' Law equation allows for estimation  of particle size or viscosity based on sedimentation data.

 A variety of other industrial and scientific examples can be found in the literature.